missionpinball/mpf-docs/displays/widgets/animation.rst

 value when the animation starts.
 When ``relative:`` is set to ``False``, the animation target uses the actual ``value:`` property value as its destination.

-The following example animates a widget 50 pixels in the ``x`` direction over one second from its current location and then -50 pixels in the ``y`` direction over another second:
+The following example animates a widget 50 pixels in the ``x`` direction over one second from its current location, then -50 pixels in the ``y`` direction over another second followed by a 45 degree rotation over 500 ms:

 ::